Getting to Laos

 Bordered with 5 countries there are many ways to get into Laos and you can be as adventurous as you dare.

-Our company mainly has a focus on community-based tourism that integrated sustainable practises to generate income for some of the poorest communities in Laos.
+Our company has a focus on community-based tourism that integrated sustainable practises to generate income for some of the poorest communities in Laos.

-through tourism on
+through tourism with

-our "Fair Trek" project.
+our "Fair Trek" inititive.